-Dr. Doherty’s goal with any breast reduction surgery is to strategically excise the exact right amount of skin and volume in order to create your perfect sized breasts.
+Dr. Doherty’s goal with any breast reduction surgery is to strategically excise the exact right amount of skin, breast tissue and fat in order to create your more appropriately sized breasts.
 He begins by making an anchor incision that goes around the areola, down the lower front of the breast, and along the inframammary fold or crease beneath your breast.
-He then removes your excess breast tissue.
-This will often entail taking more from one side than the other in order to fix any breast asymmetry.
+He then removes your excess fat and breast tissue.
+This will often entail taking more from one side than the other in order to address any breast asymmetry.

-Almost all women have one breast that is bigger than the other or that sits a little higher than the other.
+Almost all women have one breast that is bigger than the other or one that sits a little higher than the other.
 One of the many advantages of a breast reduction is that it allows the surgeon to create a pair of breasts that are more evenly matched.
+Perfect symmetry can never be attained, but Dr. Doherty will try to come as close as he can to it.
 Once Dr. Doherty has achieved the right symmetry and size, he will tighten up your breast envelope.
 This lifts the breasts to a higher point on your chest wall.
-He will then clear away any excess skin, and reposition your nipple so that it is centered on your newly relocated breast mound.
+He will then remove all excess skin and reposition your nipple so that it is centered on your newly relocated breast mound.
+The nipple and areola stay attached to your body during this whole process.
 Last, he will close your incisions.